Local schoolchildren ate their lunches across the olive grove from my wife and me.

 Let us remain faithful to the Lord so that we may remain a vessel through which His glory can shine to a watching world.

 Question: Where do you see people placing their security, even as Christians?
-You can leave a comment by clicking here.
+To leave a comment, just click here.

 Shiloh on the map: